Best car loans

 Financing your next car purchase through the dealer you buy the car from is the most convenient option, but it’s unlikely to get you the best finance deal.

-Firstly, not all dealerships offer car financing.
+Firstly, not all dealerships offer car loans.
 Those that do will probably only partner with one lender, which means the deal you get will be limited to what that lender offers.

 With a range of lenders available in New Zealand, it’s unlikely the one lender the dealership works with happens to provide the best option for your circumstances.